-Fusion hair extensions are one of the most popular hair extension methods allowing you to achieve truly wonderful results.
+Fusion hair extensions are one of the most popular hair extension methods, allowing you to achieve truly wonderful results.
 This method suggests using keratin bonds to attach the extended strands to the client's natural hair.

 What Is Keratin Glue?

 No fusion hair extensions are imaginable without Italian keratin glue.
 This is a safe polymer that allows hair extensions to be attached to your head without harming your natural hair.
-Keratin glue pellets that are used to create bonds are completely safe and suitable for all hair types.
+Keratin glue beads that are used to create bonds are completely safe and suitable for all hair types.

 To choose quality keratin glue grains, place them under a UV lamp.
 If the product is original, it should have a characteristic neon glow.
 This keratin is hypoallergenic and harmless for your hair or scalp while also being invisible and comfortable to wear.
-It is the most convenient type for the hairstylist to work with as it allows you to create keratin bonds of any size, securely attach them to the head, and also gently remove them during the rebonding procedure.
+It is the most convenient type for the hairstylist to work with as it allows you to create keratin bonds of any size, securely attach them to the head, and also gently remove them during the reapplication procedure.

 Watch out for the cheap fakes!
 If you purchase cheap, low-quality keratin, you risk causing serious harm to your hair, which may lead to increased breakage or even hair loss due to the excessive density and inelasticity of the material.